Data-Sci-2021/Linguistic-reflection-of-perceived-symptom-controllability/final_report.md

 ## 1.4 Data preparation

-Qualitative data (participant posts) had been manually screened after the the trial was over.
+Qualitative data (participant posts) had been manually screened after the trial was over.

 ## 1.5 Data sharing

 I used [NLM-Scrubber](https://scrubber.nlm.nih.gov/) designed and developed at the National Library of Medicine.
-The goal is to produce HIPAA compliant deidentified health information for scientific use;
+The goal is to produce HIPAA-compliant deidentified health information for scientific use;
 however, the success rate of this goal depends on the input data.
-For our dataset, it is still possible to reidentify individuals from deidenitfied data with the use of additional information linked to the same individuals.
+For our dataset, it is still possible to reidentify individuals from de-identified data with the use of additional information linked to the same individuals.
 Data set can be shared upon request with data use agreement.